toBeUrself/toBeUrself.github.io/README.md

 The boy focus on Javescript.

-change for github action workflow
+changes for github action workflow